Yumi-Namie/Yumi-Namie/README.md

 ### Hi there 😊 I'm Yumi
 ##
+- 📍  From Brazil and living in Spain
 - 🤓 I’m currently learning... 💻
 - ♻️ Switching from architecture 📐to tech career
 - 🌐 English | Spanish | Portuguese